Nginx Setup¶

 proxy_pass http://127.0.0.1:9999/wall/auth;

-# Pass the original domain for scope checking
+# Pass the original domain for authorized domain checking

 proxy_set_header X-Forwarded-Host $host;